Aayush63777/web-meet/README.md

 # Online Web Meet
-WebSockets and WebRTC are used in a video meeting webapp (socket.io).
-Basically a collaborative whiteboard + a Google Meet clone.
-It includes nice features including the chatgpt functionality and online codespace capable of working in al enviroments.
+Online Web Meet is a fully-featured video conferencing and collaborative platform, similar to Google Meet, built using React.js and Node.js with integrated WebSockets and WebRTC for real-time communication.
+It supports a collaborative whiteboard and a powerful online codespace that works across all environments, offering smooth interaction in a professional virtual meeting setting.
 <br><br>

 <img align="center" src="https://github.com/Aayush63777/web-meet/blob/main/public/css/meet.png">